 - where UBS has sent the Land Registry the discharge electronically, and

 - UBS has instructed the Land Registry to do so

 The mortgage over my property is with Lloyds for my property in Eastleigh.
 Conveyancing has been completed some time ago.
 If I am intending to rent out my property and do not currently have a buy-to-let mortgage do I need to remortgage to a BTL mortgage or inform Lloyds?

 Your original mortgage agreement with Lloyds will provide that you need their approval prior to renting your property as this is likely to be a breach of Lloyds’s mortgage conditions.
 It may be that Lloyds will permit you to let out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
 You should contact Lloyds directly.
 It should not be necessary to do this via a Lloyds conveyancing panel lawyer.

-What can a local search tell me about the property my wife and I purchasing in Eastleigh?
+What can a local search inform me about the property my wife and I purchasing in Eastleigh?

-Eastleigh conveyancing often starts with the ordering local authority searches directly from your local Authority or via a personal search organisations such as Xpress Legal The local search plays an important part in many a Eastleigh conveyancing purchase; that is if you wish to avoid any unpleasant once you have moved into your property.
-The search will supply information on, amongst other things, details on planning applications applicable to the premises (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of 13 topic areas.
+Eastleigh conveyancing often starts with the applying for local authority searches directly from your local Authority or via a personal search organisations for instance Xpress Legal The local search plays an important role in many a Eastleigh conveyancing purchase; as long as you don’t want any nasty surprises after you move into your new home.
+The search will reveal information on, amongst other things, details on planning applications applicable to the premises (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of 13 topic headings.